IceAsteroid/fixed-pitch-whitespace-mode/README.md

 `variable-pitch-mode` may behave weirdly)

-The global mode `fixed-pitch-whitespace-global-mode` can be turned on, which enables the mode for buffers that has `variable-pitch-mode` enabled.
+The global mode `fixed-pitch-whitespace-global-mode` can be turned on, which enables the mode for buffers that have `variable-pitch-mode` enabled.